snipe-205777/slack-export-formatter/README.md

 1. The export folder will be named something like `"Servername Slack export Jan 01 2023 - Jun 30 2023`.
 Rename it to `raw_export`.

-1. Change the `channel` and `date` variables on lines 5 & 6 of `log_formatter.py` to the required channel and date.
+1. Run the relevant log_formatter to get your stripped-down file(s).
+The output file(s) will be placed in the `message_logs` folder.

-1. Run `python3 log_formatter.py` to get your stripped-down file.
-The output file will be placed in the `message_logs` folder.
+    1. For messages from a single channel on a single day: Change the `channel` and `date` variables on lines 5 & 6 of `single_log_formatter.py` and to the required channel and date and then run `python3 single_log_formatter.py`